RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 Trouble clasped her other hand over Bug's hand her fingertips could barely reach around the cast to add to the touch in a way she hopped was reassuringly.
 Debug looked at her, searching her face for some sort of answer.
 Before with her free hand pulling a brick of a mobile phone out of her pocket and handing it to Sinéad.

 "I'll need your number to give you a call.
 Can't say when, but it won't be never."
 Debug tried looking Sinéad in the eye but broke eye contact after a moment.
-"Just give yourself a call from my phone so you have my number too, so you don't think it's not a telemarketer."
+"Just give yourself a call from my phone so you have my number too, so you don't think it's a telemarketer."

 "What...what name should I put you under, Pet?"
 Sinead asked as she manhandled the old phone.
 "Starts with a D?"